Generation Equality Forum gets underway in Paris | DW | 30.06.2021

 Phumzile Mlambo Ngcuka said the forum is focused on tackling all areas where women have been "short-changed''

-An international conference convened by UN Women focusing on gender equality got underway in Paris on Wednesday.
+Governments, companies and philanthropists vowed to invest billions of dollars to boost gender equality at an international conference convened by UN Women on Wednesday.

+US Vice President Kamala Harris told those in attendance at the Generation Equality Forum, which was largely held online, that our pledges will "yield tangible results."

-The Generation Equality Forum in Paris, an initiative of UN Women marking the 25 years since the 1995 Beijing women's conference, was postponed last year because of the coronavirus pandemic.
-The delayed meeting will still be largely conducted online.
+An initiative of UN Women marking 25 years since the 1995 Beijing women's conference, the forum was postponed last year because of the coronavirus pandemic.

-One of the core aims of the forum is to fast-track the road towards gender equality and generate millions of dollars to achieve the long-sought goal quickly, UN Women's Executive Director Phumzile Mlambo-Ngcuka told The Associated Press.
+One of the core aims of the forum is to fast-track programs that will help achieve gender equality and generate millions of dollars to reach that long-sought goal quickly, UN Women's Executive Director Phumzile Mlambo-Ngcuka told The Associated Press.

 Among the private donors, government officials and civil society leaders gathered, the Bill and Melinda Gates Foundation announced Wednesday it would spend $2.1 billion (€1.77 billion) to advance global gender equality.